learn-co-curriculum/intro-to-ruby-iterators/README.md

 Think of the variable between the pipes like the `name` variable we are using to define our argument.

-The variable name inside the pipes is more or less arbitrary.
+The variable name inside the pipes is totally arbitrary; the name is added for the programmer's sake.
+(Hat-tip to Matz: This is a great example of the Ruby language's design around human ease of use.)
 For example:

 ```ruby
 brothers = ["Tim", "Tom", "Jim"]